kubernetes-up-and-running/kuard/README.md

 We also have a simple in memory queue with REST API.
 This is based heavily on https://github.com/kelseyhightower/memq.

-The API is as follows with Urls being relative to `<server addr>/memq/server`.
+The API is as follows with URLs being relative to `<server addr>/memq/server`.
 See `pkg/memq/types.go` for the data structures returned.

 | Method | Url | Desc
 | --- | --- | ---